DerekLai0109/ai_challenge_taiwan_2018_private/deep-learning-framework.md

 TensorFlow is a programming language embedded within Python.
 TensorFlow code get "compiled" into a graph by Python and then run by the TensorFlow execution engine.

+TensorFlow has extra concepts to learn, such as the session, the graph, variable scoping and placeholders.